rhuijben/tado-local-proxy/README.md

 Tado Local is a lightweight bridge that connects your Tado smart heating system directly to your home automation setup.
 It provides:

-- **🏠 Beautiful Web UI** - Control your zones with an intuitive interface
+- **🏠 Web UI** - Control interface for managing zones and viewing history
-- **📊 Visual History** - See temperature, humidity, and heating patterns over time
+- **📊 Visual History** - Charts showing temperature, humidity, and heating patterns over time
-- **⚡ REST API** - Integrate with any smart home platform (Domoticz, Home Assistant, openHAB, etc.)
+- **⚡ REST API** - Integration endpoint for any smart home platform (Domoticz, Home Assistant, openHAB, etc.)
-- **🔄 Real-time Updates** - Instant notifications when temperatures change
+- **🔄 Real-time Updates** - Server-Sent Events for instant state changes
-- **💾 Local Storage** - All your data stays on your network
+- **💾 Local Storage** - SQLite database keeping all data on your network

 ### Why Choose Local Control?